dotnet-architecture/eShopOnContainers/README.md

 **Note for Pull Requests**: We accept pull request from the community.
 When doing it, please do it onto the DEV branch which is the consolidated work-in-progress branch.
 Do not request it onto Master, if possible.

 ## Updated for .NET Core 2.0 "wave" of technologies
-NOTE: We have migrated the whole solution to .NET Core 2.0 "wave".
+NOTE: We have migrated the whole server-side solution to .NET Core 2.0 "wave".
 Not just compilation but also new recommended code in EF Core 2.0, ASP.NET Core 2.0, and other new related versions.

+The **dockerfiles** in the solution have also been updated and now support [**Docker Multi-Stage**](https://blogs.msdn.microsoft.com/stevelasker/2017/09/11/net-and-multistage-dockerfiles/) since mid-December 2017.

 For a list on the new .NET Core 2.0 related implemented features, see this [blog post](https://blogs.msdn.microsoft.com/dotnet/2017/08/02/microservices-and-docker-containers-architecture-patterns-and-development-guidance/).

 >**PLEASE** Read our [branch guide](./branch-guide.md) to know about our branching policy